 ELLIS R. LIPPINCOTT AWARD

-The award was established in 1975, with The Coblentz Society and the The Optical Society, to honor Ellis R. Lippincott's unique contributions to the field of vibrational spectroscopy.
+The award was established in 1975, with The Coblentz Society and Optica, to honor Ellis R. Lippincott's unique contributions to the field of vibrational spectroscopy.

 About Ellis R. Lippincott